iam-blaze/CSnippets/README.md

-# CSnippets
+# CandCPPSnippets
-This will have the C programs
+This will have the C and C++ programs